-The center of Freiburg is exclusively pedestrian so the Bächle are a hazard only to those who spend their time looking up to marvel at the architecture.
-Legend holds that those who accidentally step — or fall — into the Bächle are destined to marry a local and live happily, forever, among the warmest of its citizens.
+Founded in 1120, the city has a rich history, remarkable for its affluence from the very beginning.
+Among examples of the city’s wealth are the Bächle, small, freshwater stone runnels that line the streets.
+The town center is exclusively pedestrian, so the Bächle are a hazard only to those who spend their time looking up to marvel at the architecture.
+Legend holds that those who accidentally step — or fall — into the Bächle are destined to marry a local and live happily among the warmest of its citizens.

 Not a temple

-It is worth noting, with a smile, that, just after I took this picture, while still looking up at the structure, I stepped in a Bächle.
+I was reminded that the world is a temple and, just after I took this picture, while still looking up at the structure, I stepped in a Bächle.

 An artist, entrepreneur and writer walking the Buddhist path, his art focuses on the Dharma Wheel.
-The four wheels shown above are among over 600 Michael has created over the course of his career.
+The four wheels shown above are among over 600 DharmaMechanic has created over the course of his career.
 Each has a unique story.
 If you’d like to read the story of these wheels or purchase a framed 20" x 20" ready-to-hang print, visit SilkDharma.com.